c-paras/CPP-Projects/README.md

 * EuclideanVector - A Euclidean Vector class library
 * GDWG - A Generic Directed Weighted Graph
 * btree - A Generic B-Tree and its const and non-const iterators
+* BucketSort - A parallel MSD radix sorting implementation for large vectors

 Copyright (C) 2017 Costa Paraskevopoulos